 Constellation Brands is definitely one of the top alcohol stocks to keep an eye on moving forward.
 They make a diverse range of alcoholic beverages that appeal to a wide audience, which helps keep them stable.
 Additionally, bars and restaurants are starting to open up around the world, which means even more revenue opportunities for this company.

 Brown Forman is the largest spirits manufacturer in the US.
 They are particularly well known for their whiskey brands, which include Jack Daniels and Woodford Reserve.
 Their headquarters are in Louisville, Kentucky, but they sell products in over 170 countries.

 In addition to whiskey, Brown Forman owns companies that make scotch, tequila, vodka, wine, and more.
 Brown Forman has a very long history of success.
 Initial founder George Garvin Brown started the company in 1870.

 Brown Forman bounced back from the challenges of the pandemic fairly quickly.
 While their stock did take a dip in March of 2020, their share prices had fully recovered by August.
-Some of their products did see a drop in sales this year, but Woodford Reserve sales actually increased.
+Some of their products did see a drop in sales during 2020, but Woodford Reserve sales actually increased.

 Compania Cervecerias Unidas (NYSE: CCU)

 The Compania Cervecerias Unidas is one of the leading alcohol companies in Latin America.
 They have been around since 1902, and they make non-alcoholic beverages and food products in addition to their beer, wine, and spirits.

 The company is currently based in Santiago, Chile.
 They frequently collaborate with other notable beverage companies around the world, such as Heineken, Guinness, Pepsi, Snapple, and Nestle.
 They have a diverse portfolio and significant market share in Latin America, which makes them a very interesting investment.